-Custom web tabs display any external web-based application or web page in a Salesforce tab.
+Custom web tabs display any external web-based application or web page.
 You can design web tabs to include the sidebar or span across the entire page without the sidebar.

 Visualforce Tabs

 Visualforce tabs display data from a Visualforce page.
 Visualforce tabs look and function just like standard tabs.